If you often find yourself feeling sluggish or struggling to stay awake during the afternoon, you’re not alone.

 This is because the toxins and tar in smoke reduce lung efficiency.
 Over time, studies show that this can reduce the amount of oxygen being carried around the body – leaving you feeling tired.

 Quitting smoking can be difficult, so some people find it helpful to switch to a nicotine replacement – such as patches, gum, or lozenges, to begin with.
-If you’d like support, the NHS offers services to help you quit.
+Our article, 7 tips for quitting smoking, has more advice.

 11. Switch between the right and left sides of your brain